vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/26_cpp_epochs.md

 Lastly, I want to make this claim: **if the Standard committee doesn't do this, someone else will.** It might start as a hobby project of some compiler enthusiast experimenting with modules.
 They will figure out: *"hey, I can change C++'s syntax to something I prefer here by adding a module-level switch"*.
 Then it will grow, and more people will use it, and... that's how the community will be split.

+### what next?

 **We have an opportunity to fix, simplify, and evolve C++, and I believe we should take it.**

+I am happy to spend time to write a proposal, provided that the feedback to this idea is mostly positive.
+I would also like to hear the thoughts of Modules experts, compiler developers, and WG21 veterans before I start working on a paper.

+Feel free to comment below, on Reddit, or to contact me directly.